 FALL 2018 - COMMUNITY ENGAGEMENT on design options

-City staff will bring the concept options back to the community this fall for more input.
-The process will involve many opportunities to provide feedback, both in person and online, before any recommendations are made.
-If any of the recommendations propose significant changes to Seminary Road, a public hearing would then be held at a Traffic and Parking Board meeting later in the fall.
+City staff will update and bring the concept options back to the community as soon as more information is known about potential changes to the I-395 Express Lanes project.
+After that update, the process will involve many opportunities to provide feedback, both in person and online, before any recommendations are made.
+If any of the recommendations propose significant changes to Seminary Road, a public hearing would then be held at a Traffic and Parking Board meeting.

-Seminary Road will likely be resurfaced in Spring 2019.
+Seminary Road will likely be resurfaced in 2019.

 Submit Your Comments

 Staff are now collecting comments from the community via